Swiss lead, Spain trail, Czechs level in Davis Cup

 France, who last won the trophy in 2001, have won 98 percent of their Davis Cup encounters after taking a 2-0 lead.

-(Writing by Toby Davis; additional reporting by Zoran Milosavljevic in Novi Sad; Karolos Grohmann in Berlin and Gregory Blachier in Paris; Editing by Ken Ferris)
+(Writing by Toby Davis; additional reporting by Zoran Milosavljevic in Novi Sad, Karolos Grohmann in Berlin, Gregory Blachier in Paris and Mark Lamport-Stokes in Los Angeles; Editing by Ken Ferris and Greg Stutchbury)